TheBoyMoe/DataScience-Repo/01-sql/notes/04-joining-tables.md

 **JOIN/INNER JOIN**

 We use `JOIN`s to combine 2 tables in sql.
-The combined table only includes rows(with all the values from both tables) that match the `ON` condition, i.e. where the two fields being compared are equal.
+The combined table only includes rows(with all the values from both tables) that match the `ON` condition, i.e. where the two fields being compared are equal the **INERSECTION**.

 ```sql
 SELECT *